What Parents Can Do To Support A Child With Dyslexia

 Dyslexic learners often benefit from learning through a variety of senses, including visual, auditory and kinaesthetic.
 Try incorporating different learning methods into their studies, such as flashcards, audio recordings, and hands-on activities.

-If they prefer technology over printed books, they might like an e-reader, such as an Amazon Kindle.
+If they prefer technology over printed books, they might using an e-reader, such as an Amazon Kindle.

 Dyslexic learners face unique challenges in their studies, so it's essential to celebrate their progress and accomplishments.